TartanLlama/codeart/submit.md

 <p></p>
 \* Submit *at most* three pieces by email to [codeartjournal@gmail.com](mailto:codeartjournal@gmail.com).

-\* Each piece must fit on a page of A5 paper.
+\* Pieces must be legible on (potentially multiple) A5 pages.
 Text will be rendered in Fira Code 10pt unless specified by you.

 \* Pieces must be submitted in .doc, .docx, .txt, .pdf, or image format.
 PDF is preferred.
 Do not send archives.
 Ideally send only one file with all of your pieces.